 Fall in love with the beauty of El Pedroso’s landscape.
 This town of white houses, surrounded by endless green mountains of the Sierra Morena Sevillana, is a marvellous rural tourism destination.
-Its privileged location within the Sierra Norte Natural Park offers a variety of routes and paths that can be explored by bike or on foot.
+Its privileged location within the Sierra Morena Natural Park offers a variety of routes and paths that can be explored by bike or on foot.
 This area is also popular for hunting and angling.

 As with other mountain towns, the cuisine is another draw.
 Wild boar or venison appears in its traditional dishes.
 Local butchers make delicious, cured meats and pork products.
 Locally harvested wild mushrooms and goat cheese are also must-tries.
 If you wish to sample more delicacies, do not miss the Traditional and Artisan Products of Sierra Morena Fair held during the long Inmaculada weekend.
 This event showcases the town’s traditional cuisine, typical products and local artisan work.